 The pools aren’t the only attractions here though, as there are a few other features that many visitors find enjoyable.

 First off, there is the stunning forest and waterfall in the valley to the rear of the village.
 These locations are perfect for people to spend their days ambling through the woods, taking in the stunning natural sights, in the fabulously warm weather.

-Then there is also the wine making and fishing industries that prop up the area’s economy.
-Once you’ve spent your days swimming in the pools, strolling through the forest and marvelling at the beauty of the waterfall, what better way to unwind than to sit down to a meal of some of the freshest seafood you will ever taste, while getting to sample some of the legendary Madeiran wine, right from its source.
+Then there is also the wine-making and fishing industries that prop up the area’s economy.
+You can grab a meal with the freshest seafood and sample some of the legendary Madeiran wine, right from its source.

-A picturesque seaside town, the appeal to this area is one that revolves less around beaches and tourism, instead being more focused on the history, culture and natural beauty of the island.
+A picturesque seaside town, the appeal to this area is one that revolves less around beaches and tourism, instead of being more focused on the history, culture, and natural beauty of the island.

-Now filled largely with the local, working class people, it gives you a chance to fully embrace their culture, spending time in their traditional bars and restaurants, and seeing how it has progressed and changed over the years.
+Now filled largely with the local, working-class people, it gives you a chance to fully embrace their culture, spend time in their traditional bars and restaurants, and see how it has progressed and changed over the years.

 The area is also incredibly beautiful, with an abundance of greenery and vegetation meaning it relies less on beaches and coastal views than some other parts of the island.

 Attractions nearby you can explore are the Bathing Complex of Ponta Delgada, the Laurel Forest, and the Indigenous Garden.

 Admittedly, Sao Vicente is more of an acquired taste than a few of the other destinations we’ve looked at, but it certainly has a charm all of its own and is ideal for those looking for that cultured, historic, traditional vibe on their trip.

 Stay in Sao Vicente if you want to take in the culture of the area, you prefer greener, more natural areas, you are interested in the historic manor houses located here.